 If you’ve been in marketing for any length of time, you’ve heard it all: use hashtags, don’t use hashtags.
-Thing is, hashtags do work on Pinterest to help surface newer content.
-Check out a hashtag search and you’ll see the content displayed in reverse chronological order.
+The thing is, hashtags do work on Pinterest to help surface newer content.
+Check out a hashtag search, and you’ll see the content displayed in reverse chronological order.

 Don’t use hashtags the way you do on Instagram, though. #throwbackthursday, while a fun one for Instagram, is a terrible hashtag to use on Pinterest – but #pecanpierecipes or #pecanpie is perfect!
 Again, we’re talking about the difference between social (Instagram) and search (Pinterest).

-The best way to get a feel for how hashtags can boost the distribution of your content is to try a relevant hashtag search.
+The best way to get a feel for how hashtags can boost your content distribution is to try a relevant hashtag search.
 Click on some of the results to see other hashtags you might want to try.

 6.3 Take Advantage of Keywords on Pinterest

 Since Pinterest is a visual search and discovery engine, the words you use can be as powerful as the images you share.
 Pinterest does read the text on your image in determining how to distribute your Pin in search, related Pins, and feeds.